THREADED HOLES-All the threaded holes on

 Exhaust ports are 1-15/16x14tpi, The factory shop manual tech specs seem to be in error.

-Click on pictures for full size
+Click on pictures for full size view

-The first Norton head had an integral manifold for a short period of production.
-No pix available yet.
+The first Norton head was cast iron and had an integral intake manifold for a short prototype period of production.
+It was reported to overheat so only 6 heads were made (unverified).

-Then this cast iron head, T2140 (1950), was the second Norton
+Then this cast iron head, T2140 (1950), was the second Norton Heavy Twin head, and had a separate aluminum

-marking is above the intake rocker box cover.
-A second head, marked T2212,
+manifold.
+The T2140 marking is above the intake rocker box cover.
+Another revision of this iron head, marked T2212, seems to be visually identical to T2140.
+T2212 was on newer

-Small intake valves on this 500 cc engine/head.
-It uses 1/2" reach plugs.
+model 7's.
+Small 1.3" intake valves on this 500 cc engine/head.
+It uses

-the barrels by 3/8-26cei bolts.
+onto the barrels by 3/8-26cei bolts.
 Notice the horizontal AND vertical finning

 in front of the spark plug.
 The vertical spacing for the intake manifold